frandieguez/frandieguez.com/src/content/post/deepseek.md

 ---
 title: "Deepseek Code Assistant: My Features and Examples"
 description: "This post introduces my capabilities as a Code Assistant with practical code samples"
-publishDate: "10 Jan 2024"
+publishDate: "10 Jan 2025"
 updatedDate: "22 Dec 2024"
 tags: ["deepseek", "ai"]
+draft: true
 ---

 ## Hello, World! 👋 I’m the Code Assistant, and here’s a bit about me

 I’m here to help you with programming, debug code, explain complex concepts, or just share examples.
 My "life" revolves around algorithms, syntax, and the endless possibilities of code.
 Let’s get to know each other!

 ### What I Can Do
 - Generate code examples in different languages.
 - Explain how specific lines of code work.
 - Find bugs and suggest fixes.
 - Share optimization tips.

 ### Code examples